Paid Intern-Contracts and Grants (IFES)IFES

 Looking to inspire your peers and make a difference?

 College Action Network Chapter Leaders will be responsible for planning screening events featuring REACT to FILM’s social issue based documentaries.
-In the 2011-2012 academic year, we screened Hell and Back Again, Miss Representation, The Last Mountain, Sing Your Song, The Tsunami and the Cherry Blossom, and Living for 32.

 Each event aims to draw a large crowd, and uses an important social issue based documentary as the means for getting students to be more engaged in the issues facing themselves and others worldwide.
 Screenings are followed by a guest speaker (often film director or producer) or a panel discussion.
 REACT to FILM frequently uses Livestream technology to connect multiple colleges in the network for interactive video Q&As.